MarkJasonE/MarkJasonE/README.md

 <h4>Alas, after finishing my degree I had this itching sensation in my psyche that grew stronger everyday.
 That's when I decided to teach myself how to code.
 Like every journey in life, it started with humble beginings - with alot of debugging and scanning the forums for answeres.
 Working full-time as a restaurant manager while teaching myself to code wasn't ideal.
 But after 6 months (give or take a month or two), I managed to get my first job as a front end developer.</h4>

 <h4>That was on 2018.
-And after 2.6 years I decided that it was time to start a new journey in the field of artificial intelligence.</h4>
+And after 2.6 years I decided that it was time to put on my autodidact:ninja: hat and start a new journey in the field of artificial intelligence.</h4>

 <h4>Alas, if you read up until here you're a real champ!😄</h4>
 <h4>Welcome to my :octocat:Github!
 You'll primaraly see:</h4>